 Working with a therapist can help people effectively manage their symptoms.
-Doctors and mental health professionals with often recommend cognitive behavioral therapy (CBT) for anxiety, as it is both safe and effective.
+Doctors and mental health professionals often recommend cognitive behavioral therapy (CBT) for anxiety, as it is safe and effective.

 Several types of medication can treat GAD, including:

-- Antidepressants.
-Most commonly, doctors will prescribe selective serotonin reuptake inhibitors or serotonin and norepinephrine reuptake inhibitors for GAD.
+- Antidepressants: Most commonly, doctors prescribe selective serotonin reuptake inhibitors or serotonin and norepinephrine reuptake inhibitors for GAD.
 These drugs can take several weeks to work.

-- Benzodiazepines.
-Occasionally, doctors may prescribe a benzodiazepine for short term anxiety relief.
-These medications are fast acting, but they are highly addictive and may not be suitable for people with a history of addiction.
+- Benzodiazepines: Occasionally, doctors may prescribe a benzodiazepine for short-term anxiety relief.
+These medications are fast acting but are highly habit-forming and may not be suitable for people with a history of addiction.

-Making lifestyle modifications can help people keep their worries and concerns under better control.
+Making lifestyle modifications can help people manage their worries and concerns.
 Some examples of helpful changes to make include: